These Are The Fashion Trends Worth Investing In Now

-For The Yes Creative and Fashion Director Taylor Tomasi Hill, off-kilter prep has always been a part of her style and it’s a trend she envisions coming into focus for 2022.
+For The Yes creative and fashion director Taylor Tomasi Hill, off-kilter prep has always been a part of her style, and it’s a trend she has seen come into focus in 2022.
 “I'm loving the new influx of preppy polos, especially in primary colors that feel nostalgic,” she says.
 “A little school-kid-meets-Margo-Tenenbaum, they're perfect with vintage denim and your favorite chunky sandal.”

 Macro Trend: Arts & Crafts

-A trend that’s made its way around the cycle before and is, once again, having a moment is craft.
-“From stitchy intarsia sweaters to printed puffer coats this vibrant trend gave life to cozy items,” Nordstrom Managing Fashion Editor Kate Bellman tells TZR.
+A trend that’s made its way around the cycle before and is once again having a moment is craft.
+“From stitchy intarsia sweaters to printed puffer coats, this vibrant trend gave life to cozy items,” Nordstrom managing fashion editor Kate Bellman tells TZR.
 “We will definitely see this continue through the spring, as seen on the runways, with artisan details such as crochet and patchwork, large scale global prints, and electrifying colors.”
-One specific runway where this trend hit its stride was in Paris.
-“At Chloe, Gabriela Hearst is putting the spotlight on craftspeople and drawing attention to global artisans,” MATCHESFASHION Head of Womenswear Cassie Smart says.
+One specific runway where this trend hit its stride was in Paris during the Spring/Summer ‘22 shows.
+“At Chloe, Gabriela Hearst is putting the spotlight on craftspeople and drawing attention to global artisans,” MATCHESFASHION head of womenswear Cassie Smart says.
 “This product doesn’t feel driven by trend or time, it feels collectible.
 The pieces all tell their own stories and place an emphasis on global luxury production, which is another key focus for us.”